Global Challenges for Humanity

 best introduction by far to the key issues of the early 21st century.

 -- Michael Marien, editor, Future Survey

 The 15 Global Challenges provide a framework to assess the global and local prospects for humanity.
 Their description, with a range of views and actions to addressed each, enriched with regional views and progress assessments are updated each year since 1996.
-A short overview is published in the annual State of the Future,while continuous updates and details are available on the Global Futures Intelligence System website: https://themp.org, where each Challenge has the following menu:
+A short overview is published in the annual State of the Future,while continuous updates and details are available on the Global Futures Intelligence System website: https://themp.org.

 The Global Challenges are transnational in nature and transinstitutional in solution.
 They cannot be addressed by any government or institution acting alone.
 They require collaborative action among governments, international organizations, corporations, universities, NGOs, and creative individuals.
 Although listed in sequence, Challenge 1 on sustainable development and climate change is no more or less important than Challenge 15 on global ethics.
 There is greater consensus about the global situation as expressed in these Challenges and the actions to address them than is evident in the news media.

 1. How can sustainable development be achieved for all while addressing global climate change?

 2. How can everyone have sufficient clean water without conflict?

 3. How can population growth and resources be brought into balance?